simonsirak/machine-learning/docs/learning-as-inference.md

 <img src="https://render.githubusercontent.com/render/math?math=\theta_{ML}=arg\ max\ P(D|\theta)">.
 This is then used to estimate <img src="https://render.githubusercontent.com/render/math?math=Pr(y|x,D)\approx Pr(y|x,\theta_{ML})">

+> In classification, we assume independence of classes; i.e samples belonging to one class do not influence the estimate
+> obtained for another class.
+This is done since classification has discrete Y, and it is easier to formulate a model for each
-In MLE for classification, we assume independence of classes; i.e samples belonging to one class do not influence the estimate obtained for another class.
-For instance, just because one class is more common than another, it should impact the probability of predicting a class, but we assume that it doesn't for the sake of parameter estimation.
-However we may still take the prior into consideration during classification (if we use MAP instead of ML for classification); the prior is however disregarded during parameter estimation.
+> class instead. <!--For instance, just because one class is more common than another, it should impact the probability
+> of predicting a class, but we assume that it doesn't for the sake of parameter estimation.
+However we may still take the
+> prior into consideration during classification (if we use MAP instead of ML for classification); the prior is however disregarded during parameter estimation.-->

 From the MLE framework, you can justify/derive common estimates.
 For Bernoulli, the MLE estimate of
 <img src="https://render.githubusercontent.com/render/math?math=\lambda">